Information researched and published on this site:

 Research note

-Facts were checked against the sources listed below on 7 May 2026.
+Facts were checked against the sources listed below on 7 May 2026 and the ECDC daily ship page was re-checked on 11 May 2026.
 Agency pages may be updated after that date; always read the current version on the original site.

 Sources cited in this article